 This document contains work-in-progress notes on the topics treated in the course.
-They are converted semi-automatically from the Beamer slides that I used in the past years, so the wording is still "slides-like" in many parts, but I am trying to expand e.g. on the proofs.
+They were originally converted semi-automatically from the Beamer slides that I used in the past years, so the wording is still "slides-like" in many parts, but I am trying to fix it and expand on the proofs and text.

-They are meant first of all for me to use as notes while I am teaching, but they could be useful for students and independent learners, too.
+They are meant mainly for me to use as notes while I am teaching, but they could be useful for students and independent learners, too.